webrecorder/pywb/docs/manual/configuring.rst

 If the timestamp is omitted, proxy mode replay defaults to the latest capture.

-The timestamp can also be dynamically overriden per-request using the :ref:`memento-proxy`.
+The timestamp can also be dynamically overridden per-request using the :ref:`memento-proxy`.

 Proxy Mode Rewriting